-What is Percocet?
+What Is Percocet?

 Dangers of Percocet Addiction

-The potential for overdose greatly increases when users take Percocet in higher doses.
+People easily build a tolerance to Percocet and require larger doses to achieve the same effects.
+Therefore, the potential for overdose greatly increases when users take Percocet in higher doses.
 During an overdose, your throat and tongue might swell, making it difficult to breathe.
 You could even experience a stroke unless you seek medical attention immediately.
 As with any other drug, a Percocet overdose is potentially fatal.

-Aside from the risk of Percocet addition, long-term use might result in serious health changes.
+Aside from the risk of Percocet addiction, long-term use might result in serious health changes.
 Liver toxicity can occur when large amounts of acetaminophen enter the system over time.
 Other effects can include urinary retention, constipation, kidney damage, and decreased testosterone levels in men.

 Signs of a Percocet Addiction

-- Visits multiple doctors to obtain prescriptions
+- Visited multiple doctors to obtain prescriptions

-- Uses pills prescribed to others
+- Used pills prescribed to others